lightly-ai/lightly/docs/source/getting_started/advanced.rst

   images.

 - **Random Vertical Flip** --> E.g. We don't care about "up and down" in images.
-  This can be useful for satelite images.
+  This can be useful for satellite images.

-- **Random Rotation** --> E.g. We don't care about orientation of the camera.
+- **Random Rotation** --> E.g. We don't care about the orientation of the camera.
-  This can be useful for satelite images.
+  This can be useful for satellite images.

 **Texture Invariances**